Tyler Huntley: 2022 season

 The Ravens placed an exclusive-rights free agent tender on Huntley on March 9, 2022.
 Huntley saw his first action of the season in Week 12, playing one snap in the 27–28 loss to the Jacksonville Jaguars.
 In Week 13 against the Denver Broncos, Huntley saw play after Lamar Jackson was forced out with a knee injury in the first quarter.
 In a low-scoring affair, Huntley led a game-winning drive in the final three minutes that he capped off with a two-yard touchdown run for the 10–9 win.
 He finished with 27-of-32 pass attempts for 187 yards and an interception to go along with 10 carries for 41 yards and the aforementioned touchdown.
 Jackson's injury would ultimately cause him to miss the rest of the season.
 Huntley started in Week 14 against the Pittsburgh Steelers, but was knocked out of the game in the third quarter with a concussion and replaced by rookie Anthony Brown, although the Ravens would still win 16–14.
 Huntley went 8-of-12 pass completions for 88 yards and rushed 9 times for 31 yards.
 Huntley returned the following week, but had a poor performance in a 3–13 loss to the Browns.
 He also suffered in an injury in his right shoulder.
 In Week 16 against the Atlanta Falcons, Huntley completed 9-of-17 passes for 115 passing yards and a touchdown as the Ravens clinched a playoff berth with a 17–9 win.
-After a 13–16 loss to the Steelers in Week 17, Huntley would be rested in a Week 18 against the Cincinnati Bengals.
+After a 13–16 loss to the Steelers in Week 17, Huntley would be rested in Week 18 against the Cincinnati Bengals.
 Brown started instead in a 16–27 loss.
 He was named the starter for the team's Wild Card playoff game against the Bengals, completing 17-of-29 passes for 226 yards, two touchdowns, an interception and a fumble returned for a touchdown in a 24–17 loss.

 On January 31, 2023, Huntley was named to the 2023 Pro Bowl as an injury replacement for Bills' quarterback Josh Allen.
+Huntley had finished seventh in Pro Bowl fan voting among AFC quarterbacks.
 His selection was met with shock and questions as to its worthiness, owing to his comparatively poor regular-season statistics, as well as a small sample size of just four games as a starter.

 2023 season

 On March 15, 2023, the Ravens placed a tender on Huntley that allowed them to match another team's contract offer as they continued negotiations on a new contract.
 He officially signed the tender, which was worth $2.627 million, on April 24.

 Huntley made appearances in five games during the regular season, the first four of which came in relief of Jackson in blowout wins.
-With the Ravens clinching the #1 seed in Week 17, Huntley was declared the starter for the season's final game against the Steelers.
+With the Ravens clinching the #1 seed in Week 17, Huntley was declared the starter for the season's final game against the Pittsburgh Steelers.
 He threw for 146 yards and a touchdown while rushing for an additional 40 yards in a 17–10 loss.